danielnolan/danielnolan.github.com/_posts/2018-03-13-deploy-your-jekyll-site-to-gh-pages-with-travis-ci-for-free.md

 - Jekyll
 - Github Pages

-description: How I deploy the blog you are reading to Github Pages with Travis for free.
+description: How I deploy the blog you are reading to Github Pages with Travis CI for free.

 ---

-I've been using Jekyll for my blog for quite some time now.
+I've been using [Jekyll] for my blog for quite some time now.
 I have also had the deployment of it automated for just about as long.
 While doing some revamping and adding a new post a few weeks ago, I decided to update my deploy script I had written for [Travis CI].
 I was looking through the docs for Travis and low and